Schengen Information System (SIS)

 Since 1995, the Schengen Information System has helped Europe maintain its security in the absence of internal border controls.

-In 2013, the second generation SIS (SIS II) was deployed, with additional functionalities, such as the possibility to add fingerprints and photographs to alerts.
+In 2013, the second-generation SIS (SIS II) was deployed, with additional functionalities, such as the possibility to add fingerprints and photographs to alerts.

 Since 2018, the SIS legal framework has evolved with the adoption of three European Regulations, namely Regulation (EU) 2018/1860, Regulation (EU) 2018/1861 and Regulation (EU) 2018/1862.
 These regulations are fully operational since 7 March 2023.
 Their aim is to strengthen SIS measures, including the introduction of new types of alerts, updated data and improved functionalities.